IBM/ibm-streams-with-kafka/README.md

 ![kafka-connector-settings-1](doc/source/images/kafka-connector-settings-1.png)

 All of the other fields you can leave as is, except for the `Brokers` and `Password/API key` fields.
-Fir these values, use the credentials that were described in a prevous step.
+For these values, use the credentials that were described in a prevous step.

 **NOTE**: The correct format must be used for both values.
 Use quotes around the full set of brokers, and use a comma to separate each broker.
 For password, do not use any quotes.